mpppk/typed-api-spec/docs/docs/03_api_specification.md

 ### Spec

-Spec have the following properties:
+Spec has the following properties:
 - `params`: The path parameters of the request.
 - `query`: The query parameters of the request.
 - `headers`: The headers of the request.